AndreNicolai/pupil-docs/developer-docs/unity.md

 ### Accessing Data

-After a successful calibration, you need to call PupilTools.Subscribe(string topic) to receive messages for the `topic` you specify.
+After a successful calibration, you need to call `PupilTools.Subscribe(string topic)` to receive messages for the `topic` you specify.
 Most of the demos included in this project are based on subscribing to `gaze` and its implementation shall serve as an example on how to do it for other topics.
-Message interpretation is handled inside the code block starting in line 127 of Connection.cs.
-Pupil messages for the `gaze` topic contain dictionaries, which are deserialized using the MessagePackSerializer classes (line 167) and stored to PupilTools.gazeDictionary.
-PupilTools.UpdateGaze() goes through the data, storing relevant information (e.g. the gaze positions) through PupilData.AddGazeToEyeData(string key, float[] position).
+Message interpretation is handled inside the code block starting in line 127 of `Connection.cs`.
+Pupil messages for the `gaze` topic contain dictionaries, which are deserialized using the `MessagePackSerializer` classes (line 167) and stored to `PupilTools.gazeDictionary`. `PupilTools.UpdateGaze()` goes through the data, storing relevant information (e.g. the gaze positions) through `PupilData.AddGazeToEyeData(string key, float[] position)`.
 Based on the chosen calibration type, this can either be 2D or 3D.
 To access the data, use

-- PupilData._2D.GetEyeGaze (PupilData.GazeSource s), which will provide the current viewport coordinates in camera space (used e.g. for the three colored markers)
+- `PupilData._2D.GetEyeGaze (PupilData.GazeSource s)`, which will provide the current viewport coordinates in camera space (used e.g. for the three colored markers)

-- PupilData._2D.GetEyePosition (Camera sceneCamera, GazeSource gazeSource), which will apply an additional frustum center offset for each eye (used e.g. for the shader implementations)
+- `PupilData._2D.GetEyePosition (Camera sceneCamera, GazeSource gazeSource)`, which will apply an additional frustum center offset for each eye (used e.g. for the shader implementations)

-- PupilData._3D.GazePosition, which contains the camera relative gaze position
+- `PupilData._3D.GazePosition`, which contains the camera relative gaze position

 As the 3D calibration is currently still under active development, it is recommended to rely on 2D calibration, for now.
 Unity provides methods to convert 2D viewport coordinates to 3D, which is e.g. used for marker positioning

-- PupilMarker.UpdatePosition(Vector2 newPosition), line 56
+- `PupilMarker.UpdatePosition(Vector2 newPosition)`, line 56

 	gameObject.transform.position = camera.ViewportToWorldPoint(position);

 An alternative is used by the laster pointer implementation in the `2D Calibration Demo` scene

-- MarketWith2DCalibration.Update(), line 63
+- `MarketWith2DCalibration.Update()`, line 63

 	Ray ray = sceneCamera.ViewportPointToRay(viewportPoint);